sarg3nt/certified-kubernetes-administrator/Cliff Notes.md

 ## kubectl Autocompletion and k Alias

 The CKA and CKAD instructions indicate that `k` and autocompletion are already installed.
 Leaving instructions here in case they are not

-In the docs search for `kubectl cheat sheet` and select [kubectl Cheat Sheet](https://kubernetes.io/docs/reference/kubectl/cheatsheet/)

 First thing in the cheat sheet, I wouldn't bother memorizing this, just know how to get there and what it looks like.
 ```bash